Academic ResourcesPetitions & Appeals

-In the case of (2), the student needs to submit as part of the appeal a compelling argument why she/he thinks the grading is wrong or, if grading is relative in the course or assignment under dispute, inconsistent with that of his/her peers.
+In the case of #2, the student needs to submit as part of the appeal a compelling argument why they think the grading is unfair or, if grading is relative in the course or assignment under dispute, inconsistent with that of his/her peers.

 It is strongly recommended that you speak with an academic advisor.

 Undergraduate students: Schedule an appointment using the online booking system.

 Graduate students: Schedule an appointment using the online booking system and select “Petitions” from the Service drop-down menu.

 For petitions relating to the PhD program, please consult Rachel Ricer, Student Academic Services Coordinator at email@example.com for the appropriate form and to discuss options.

 You will need to submit the following:

 - An Academic Petition Form

 - The circumstances or grounds for the petition

 - An action plan (if applicable), outlining the steps you will take to improve academic performance or avoid similar circumstances in the future